CESNET/ipfixcol2/src/plugins/input/tcp/README.rst

 Received IPFIX messages may be compressed using LZ4 stream compression.
 The compression is enabled on the exporter and the plugin detects it automatically.

+Received IPFIX messages may be secured with TLS.
+The TLS decoder is enabled by specifying the certificateFile parameter.
+Inbound TLS messages are automatically detected.

 Example configuration
 ---------------------